 Buckeye Fudge

-This is an easy peanut butter chocolate fudge recipe, a creamy confection similar to the ever-popular buckeye candies.
+An easy peanut butter chocolate fudge recipe.
 It's a no-bake recipe that uses few ingredients and keeps very well.
-An excellent idea for the holidays, birthdays, potlucks, tailgating or just because you want a snack.

 Easy Apple Crumb Bars